Steve Stephens: ‘At This Point He Can Be A Lot Of Places,’ Police Say

 Steve “Stevie Steve” Stephens is still at large.
 The mayor of Cleveland and the Cleveland police department gave an update on the Facebook shooter via Periscope.
-The police department said they are in fact utilizing any and all resources in Ohio and throughout the United States to find Steve Stephens.
+The police department said they are, in fact, utilizing any and all resources in Ohio and throughout the United States to find Steve Stephens.
 As for Stephen’s current location, no one knows where he is.

 “As far as we know, we don’t know where he is at.”